 · Opening Day

 The official season begins with Opening Day ceremonies.
 Wear your uniforms, bring your camera.
-Expect the National Anthem, first pitch by local community leaders, and hot dogs at concessions.
+Expect the National Anthem, first pitch by local community leaders, and hot dogs at The Dunham Dugout.

 · Stadium Day

 A fun time for the family at the stadium.
 In 2019, we will have a special day at the University of Illinois at Chicago and their first-class facilities

 Here’s a chance to finally show off their skills!
 Come cheer on moms and dads in this special softball game and see how they play.